 - The term "possessor" refers to the person in possession of the premises.

-A person is deemed to be in possession land or premises, and thus subject to a potential premises liability claim, when:
+A person is deemed to be in possession of land or premises, and thus subject to a potential premises liability claim, when:

 It is possible to be in possession of land that you do not own.
-For example, a tenant is in possession of property that covered by a rental agreement, and will normally hold exclusive possession of some or all areas of the rented property.
+For example, a tenant is in possession of property that is covered by a rental agreement, and will normally hold exclusive possession of some or all areas of the rented property.

 A person in possession of premises owes a high duty of care to an invitee.
 Under typical state law, a possessor has the duty to use ordinary care to warn or otherwise protect an invitee from risks of harm from a condition on the possessor's premises if:

-the risk of harm is unreasonable, and
+The risk of harm is unreasonable, and

-the possessor knows of the hazardous condition, or should be aware of the condition through the exercise of ordinary care, and should recognize that the condition presents an unreasonable risk of harm to an invitee.
+The possessor knows of the hazardous condition or should be aware of the condition through the exercise of ordinary care, and should recognize that the condition presents an unreasonable risk of harm to an invitee.